desmond-lartey/BonaireWebMap/README.md

 - **Objective:** To support policymakers in developing evidence-based strategies for increasing physical activity.
 - **Description:** A data-driven tool that analyzes collected data to generate actionable policy recommendations for enhancing active mobility in Bonaire.

+### Facilities App
+- **Objective:** To show various locations of facilities and where they are.
+- **Description:** This app provides a map of key facilities such as parks, health centers, and recreational areas, helping residents find places to engage in physical activity.

+### Population Analysis App
+- **Objective:** To visualize the population distribution and changes over time in Bonaire.
+- **Description:** This app uses data visualizations like treemaps and scatter plots to display population data by year, neighborhood, and demographic characteristics.

+### Demographic Analysis App
+- **Objective:** To analyze the population by sex and age cohorts across neighborhoods.
+- **Description:** This app includes choropleth maps and bar charts to display the distribution of population demographics, providing insights into the needs of different groups.

+### Field Survey and Observation Analysis App
+- **Objective:** To analyze data from field surveys and observations.
+- **Description:** This app offers various analyses such as correlation, distribution, and Sankey diagrams to understand mobility patterns and preferences from survey data.

 ## Datasets Descriptions

 | Dataset Name          | Description                                                                                   | Creation Method                                                                                  |